Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 8 April 2025 17.30.58 UTC
+- WIB: Selasa, 8 April 2025 18.22.12 UTC
-- WITA: Selasa, 8 April 2025 18.30.58 UTC
+- WITA: Selasa, 8 April 2025 19.22.12 UTC
-- WIT: Selasa, 8 April 2025 19.30.58 UTC
+- WIT: Selasa, 8 April 2025 20.22.12 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: nature
+Kategori: inspirational